heseber/genie-parser/README.md

 This Python module is for working with data from the AACR genie project.
 Please see the documentation at https://heseber.github.io/genie-parser/ for details.

-!!! warning
+> [!WARNING]

-   If you want to contribute to this project by pushing any commits, please copy the git hooks to `.git/hooks`.
-This is not automatically done by a `git clone`.
+> If you want to contribute to this project by pushing any commits, please copy
+> the git hooks to `.git/hooks`.
+This is not automatically done by a `git
+> clone`.
 See the README in the `git-hooks` directory.

 ## Installation of the genie package